 Also, don’t forget to use your real name, and be consistent across platforms, so coaches can find you easier.
 And, keep your DMs open so you don’t miss any messages from interested coaches.

 Find The Programs Your Interested In And Follow and Like Them

 The easiest way to keep current on the athletic programs you’re interested in is to follow their social media accounts.
 Take note of what those programs post and, when you’re in contact with a coach via text, direct message, or email, use those details to initiate a conversation and demonstrate your interest, knowledge, and enthusiasm for that program.
 Showing you’ve done your homework may even earn you a like or a follow from a coach.

 In addition to the program, follow the coaches themselves, as well as the strength and conditioning coaches, the trainers, and even some team members.
 The information they post can offer valuable insights to that program, and helpful inroads to conversations with the coach.

 Contact Coaches Faster With Direct Messages

 Once you have your social media accounts set up, a profile established, and a bit of content showing who you are and what you’re about, reach out to coaches through direct messages.
 Though a coach may not always be able to respond, the convenience of a DM seems to generate faster replies than emails.
 You don’t need to share your life story, so keep it short and to the point.
-Mention what you like about the program, some stats or detail about yourself, and link to your recruiting profile to give the coach easy access to all your information.
+Mention what you like about the program, some stats or detail about yourself, and a link to your recruiting profile to give the coach easy access to all your information.

 Accent Your Accomplishments, Contribute Meaningful Content